saranderson13/saranderson13.github.io/_posts/2020-03-17-mock_masonry_with_react_and_dynamic_data.markdown

 }
 ```

-Lets start with the functions that do the actual resizing: #resizeListBox, and **#resizeAllListBoxes**.
+Lets start with the functions that do the actual resizing: **#resizeListBox**, and **#resizeAllListBoxes**.
 Intuitively, **#resizeAllListBoxes** collects all of the ListBox elements, and iterates over them, calling the **#resizeListBox** function for each.
 This function is identical to the function that resizes the boxes from my last tutorial, with one exception.
 There are multiple elements inside of a ListBox, so the height of both must be accounted for.
 In my case there are a static number of elements: the list title, and the actual list, so I opted to explicitly reference each element, as in box.children[0], and box.children[1].
 If you had many elements, or an inconsistent number of elements, you would want to set up a loop of some kind to calculate the contentHeight.
 The 40 also being added in there is to account for padding.
 The end result is that a gridRowEnd style attribute is added to each ListBox component.
 I go into greater detail on how this function works in the static tutorial so I'm not going to go any deeper into it here.

 Now on to the three lifecycle methods being utilized, because this is really where it all comes together.
 Remember now that all of these lifecycle methods are inside the ListsBodyContainer, which holds all of the lists.
 As soon as that component is mounted, (and **#componentDidMount()** is called...), I want to set an event listener to take care of re-styling when the window is resized.
 (This takes care of key thing #2 above.)
 I do NOT at this point want to do any actual sizing because at this point, my data is being fetched, and is not available.
 Technically I could call the **#resizeAllListBoxes** method here and it wouldn't break anything.
 The first line of that method just collects all the ListBoxes, so if it found none it would have nothing to iterate over.
 But there is no point in attempting to call it at this time because the data is never going to be there.